kvineet002/snake_game/Readme.md

-# Project Title
+# SNAKE GAME USING PYGAME

 A brief description of what the project does.

 ## Table of Contents

 - [Installation](#installation)
-pip3 install pygame
 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)